 Additionally, do remember that long sections of text with no breaks make it very difficult to scan a document.
 Try to break up sections by leaving enough white space between paragraphs and prioritizing bullet points over long sentences.

 While listing your skills in your CV is important, quantifying those skills with actual examples, facts and figures will be much more impressive.

 Draw upon tangible examples, results, and achievements from any work placements or part-time jobs that you’ve undertaken, as well as your University experience, so that recruiters are more inclined to believe in your capabilities.

 Even non-work-related skills and achievements - think creative projects, team sports or long-term club memberships - can also help you to get the edge over other applicants.
 Personal achievements such as awards and responsibilities in these areas may help you to get a step above an otherwise similarly qualified candidate.

-If you use these three-pointers when you write your CV, you should be able to add immediate impact and ensure that your CV grabs the attention of graduate recruiters.
+If you use these three-pointers when you write your resume, you should be able to add immediate impact and ensure that your resume grabs the attention of graduate recruiters.

 No comments yet.
 Be the first to post a comment

 When it comes to your CV, it can be hard to determine the important things to include, especially if you want to impress your potential...

 Working in the United Kingdom is unlike anywhere else in the world.
 While no two workplaces in the UK are the same, there are certain...